 Advantages of fixed rates

-One of the biggest advantages of setting your handyman prices by the job is that they can be easier for potential customers to swallow than an estimate listing a whole bunch of expenses.
-Of course, it also takes the right pitch to win the job.
+Our research indicates that one of the biggest advantages of setting your handyman prices by the job is that they can be easier for potential customers to swallow than an estimate listing a whole bunch of expenses.
+Of course, drawing from our firsthand experience, it also takes the right pitch to win the job.

 Something else to think about is that if you charge what others do for the same job, you can make more than your target hourly wage if you finish in less time.